-Oddly enough, Eastwood's duet with co-star Merle Haggard, "Bar Room Buddies," avoids being as outrageously corny as some might've feared.
+Fortunately, Eastwood's duet with co-star Merle Haggard, "Bar Room Buddies," avoids being the most outrageously corny of 'em all.
 Instead, it's the textbook example of how a country legend should approach a celebrity's musical cameo.

-It's off a solid country music soundtrack from Elektra Records, released the same year as the more famous Urban Cowboy.
+It highlights a solid country music soundtrack from Elektra Records, released the same year as the more famous Urban Cowboy album.
 Ronnie Milsap sings a couple of cuts, "Bronco Billy" and "Cowboys and Clowns," with additional tracks by the lesser-known Reinsmen and Penny De Haven.
 Instrumentals include the cleverly-titled b-side to "Bar Room Buddies," "Not So Great Train Robbery."

 Read More: 12 Rare Gems from Merle Haggard